fearless-ajs/waitlist/README.md

 # waitlist

-#My Solution provided to the following task
+#My Solution provided to a waitlist API task
 --------------------------------------------

 As a developer at Dira Labs , you’re required to provide an API endpoint that helps people to join a waitlist.
 The waitlist would be able to accomodate two types of waitlisters: